NimratMudhar/Student-Performance-Analysis-System/README.md

 monitor screen.<br>
 ● Mouse – the software shall interact with the movement of the mouse and the mouse buttons.
-The mouse shall activate areas for data input, command buttons and select options from menus.<br>
+The mouse shall activate areas for data input, command buttons, and select options from menus.<br>
 ● Keyboard – the software shall interact with the keystrokes of the keyboard.
 The keyboard will input data into the active area of the database.